NKI-AI/kosmos-documentation/docs/introduction.rst

      - Memory
      - Scratch
      - Network
-     - Software stack
      - Installed
      - Status
-   * - eratosthenes
+   * - gaia
-     - 2 x AMD EPYC 7402 SP3 24-core 2.8GHz
+     - 256 cpu cores
-     - 256GB
+     - 490GB
      - ±11TB
      - 40 Gbps
-     - Ubuntu 20.04Docker\ :sup:`3` / Singularity / Enroot
-     - April 2022
-     - Main login node
+     - 2023

-*3 Requires root permissions, can be used through slurm with pyxis.*
+     - CPU only node.
+Access through slurm

 The CPU nodes can be used for all kinds of tasks which do not require GPUs, such as preprocessing data, running tensorboard, etc.